-High fashion agencies will very rarely look twice at a model that doesn’t fit their strict height and body shape requirements.
+There is one area of the modelling industry that refuses to budge when it comes to strict measurements, and that’s the high fashion industry.
+High-fashion agencies will very rarely look twice at a model that doesn’t fit their strict height and body shape requirements.
 This is because high fashion designers and brands believe that being over 5’7 for a girl and 5’11 for a boy is the best possible height to show off their clothes.
 They also feel that if all models look similar then people will be focusing more on the outfits rather than the individual.

-You only have to look at a catwalk show to see that all the models on the runway at the same time are chosen for their similarity and height so that they can be styled to fit the designers brand.
-It’s less about individual personality and all about the collection and the understanding of the brand that they are trying to portray.
+You only have to look at a catwalk show to see that all the models who feature together on the same show look similar.
+They will usually have the same build and height so that they can be styled to fit the designer’s brand.
+It’s less about individual personality and all about the collection; each model is chosen to help portray whatever vision the designer has come up with.

 Famous Short Models

 As brands appear to relax their requirements, agencies too are able to look for models who represent a more diverse range of looks.
 This means that more shorter models have managed to get signed to top agencies.